chaosmail/caffejs/README.md

 * Rename FilterDrawer to ActivationDrawer, implement FilterDrawer to visualize filters
 * Auto-scale the filters and activations to a meaningful output dimension
 * Publish weights on Dropbox, and make them download script using curl
+* Add a nice layout, docs and example page

 ## License